 Some solar panel installers choose to work independently or start their own businesses, which can increase their earnings but also increase their overhead.
 Overall, the demand for skilled solar installers and the growing emphasis on renewable energy make it a promising career path with the potential for competitive compensation.

 As the solar industry expands, job opportunities for skilled installers are expected to remain robust, making it an attractive and sustainable career choice.
-At GreenLancer, we've noticed that many of our clients are almost continuously hiring solar installers because many solar companies are experiencing rapid and sustained business growth.
+At GreenLancer, we've noticed that many of our clients are hiring solar technicians almost continuously because many companies are experiencing rapid and labor shortages.

 Many solar companies will train inexperienced solar contractors, but having certain skills makes job candidates more likely to be hired.
-If you want to become a solar installer, gaining relevant skills and abilities is helpful to make yourself an attractive candidate.
+Gaining relevant skills and abilities is helpful for making yourself an attractive candidate if you want to become a solar technician.

 Ability to Use Tools & Dexterity